High Impact Philanthropy Academy Faculty

 Faculty Co-Directors

-Richard Marker is faculty co-director for executive education programs at the Center for High Impact Philanthropy.
-Marker has been in the philanthropy world for many years: as CEO of a major foundation, a trustee of several others, and a speaker to foundations, wealth management firms, and philanthropy conferences in 39 countries.
+Richard Marker is faculty co-director for the High Impact Philanthropy Academy.
+Marker has been in the philanthropy world for many years: as CEO of a major foundation, a trustee of several others, and a speaker to foundations, wealth management firms, and philanthropy conferences in 40 countries

 Recent Lecturers